-To make negative the daily caloric intake, and therefore lose body fat, evaluation of actual caloric needs of the subject will be alongside:
+To make negative the daily caloric intake, and therefore lose body weight, but expecially lose body fat, evaluation of actual caloric needs of the subject will be alongside:

 - the correct distribution of meals during the day;

-- an increased physical activity, by which the negative balance can be achieved without major sacrifices during meals (see “What to do in order not to increase body fat“).
+- an increased physical activity, by which the negative balance can be achieved without major sacrifices during meals.

 Ultimately, there must be a change in lifestyle.

 - Body fat and reduction of energy intake

 So, the best strategy for losing body fat is not a drastic reduction in caloric intake, nor follow constrictive or “strange” diets, such as hcg diet plan, sacred heart diet, paleo diet, Master Cleanse diet (the diet that Beyonce did), etc., that require to eliminate or greatly reduce the intake of certain macronutrients, mostly carbohydrates.

 Such conducts can be:

 - very stressful from psychological point of view;